BLOG

 addplugins

-You may not need to carry out a search – it could be on the main screen as a featured plugin.
+You may not need to search – it could be on the main screen as a featured plugin.
 Still, once you find it, click the Install Now button, followed by Activate.
-When WordPress finishes, you’ll see the active plugin within your list:
+When WordPress finishes, you’ll see the active plugin within your list:<

 pluginlist

-However, there’s a little more you can do in order to set up the Classic Editor.
-Head to the Settings > Writing screen, and look at the new options on display:
+However, you can do a little more to set up the Classic Editor.
+Head to the Settings > Writing screen, and look at the new display options:

 writingsettings

-Here, you can choose the default editor that loads for each user, and whether users can change the editor.
-If you rely on the WordPress Classic Editor and don’t want to change to the Block Editor at all, you can set things up to match those requirements.
+Here, you can choose the default editor that loads for each user and whether users can change it.
+If you rely on the WordPress Classic Editor and don’t want to change to the Block Editor, you can set things up to match those requirements.

 editorchoice